wikindx/wikindx/trunk/docs/README.md

 core.

 As the previous file, it is an array of object in [JSON] format.
-Each object is the content of a component.json file with additionnal fields, but different.
+Each object is the content of a component.json file with additional fields, but different.
 Original component.json fields remain inchanged.

 Field                 Type    O Description